javierfernandezsalgado/EmacsConfigure/README.md

 ## Introduction
 It contains different emacs configurations.
-The configuration has beem used in emacs 25
+The configuration has been used in emacs 25

 ##